-Please give your network a name using up to 32 characters.
+Enter a name of your wireless network (SSID) using up to 32 characters.

-It is highly recommended the you have a security key for your network.
+It is highly recommended that you have a security key for your network.
 If you would like the router to automatically assign a security key, choose Automatically assign a network key or you may choose Manually assign a network key and you may enter your own Network key.